 No way.
 As a protein fiber with hollow voids, it’s true that alpaca is highly insulating in cold weather.
 Like wool, it can keep you warm even when you are wet.
 But, it’s also breathable and lightweight.
 It will help transport moisture to keep you cooler in hot weather.
 It’s a great fiber, whether worn by itself in warm weather or as a layering piece in cold weather.

-Can you machine wash the All-Paca shirts?
+Can you machine wash the All-Paca products?

 Yes.
 We recommend washing All-Paca products using the gentle cycle with cool to cold water and a mild detergent like Woolite or natural liquid soap (the kind you use on the trail).
 It doesn’t take much to get alpaca clean.
 You should avoid washing in over-stuffed loads, with heavily soiled garments or tough items like towels and jeans.
 Part of Alpaca fiber's strength and resilience is due to its characteristic “crimp” that allows it to have great stretch and regain properties.
 Our major goal was to produce a fabric without any crazy chemical processing, so while it is launderable, we do not recommend throwing it in the dryer.
 The “crimpy fiber” may cause it to shrink.
 It’s easy to avoid tumble drying Alpaca since it doesn’t retain much moisture, and we have found that it is damp after the spin cycle — not wet like cotton.
 Just hang it up, or lay it out on a towel.